ccesare/ccesare.github.io/about.md

 My writing and reporting has appeared in [Nature](https://www.nature.com/news), [Science](https://www.sciencemag.org/news) and the [San Jose Mercury News](https://www.mercurynews.com/), among other outlets.
 After earning a Ph.D. in physics from the University of New Mexico in 2014, I attended journalism bootcamp at the [UC Santa Cruz Science Communication Program](https://scicom.ucsc.edu).

 I like programming, Netflix and podcasts.
-I once spent a week learning what it would take to start my own brewery.
+I once spent a week researching how to start my own brewery.
 Now I just drink beer.

-I made my dad teach me how to play a computer game when I was five.
-Eventually, the insides of that mysterious gray box grabbed my attention, and playing turned to tinkering.
-I had to know how it worked.

-Physics taught me about basic digital building blocks and how thermodynamics demands that computers function as space heaters.
+Physics taught me about the building blocks of digital computers.
 When I came across quantum mechanics---the ironclad laws of the very small---I was smitten.
 In graduate school I studied how to harness these quantum rules to make new kinds of computers.
 But as my focus narrowed, my curiosity expanded, and my devotion to a scientific career became uncertain.

-Now I will satisfy that curiosity by telling science stories.
+Now I satisfy that curiosity by telling science stories.
 No longer focused solely on quantum physics, I will probe what we know and how we know it.